CodisTech/InventoryTrackerPublic/docs/USER_GUIDE.md

 - If you forget your password, contact your system administrator

 ### Role-Based Access
-CODIS features three primary user roles, each with specific permissions:
+The system features three primary user roles, each with specific permissions:
 - **User**: Basic inventory viewing and check-in/out capabilities
 - **Admin**: User capabilities plus personnel and inventory management
 - **Superadmin**: Admin capabilities plus system configuration and user management